landis22b/VaadinSearchBox/README.md

 SuggestBox is an UI component add-on for Vaadin 7.

-## Download release

-Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/vaadin-suggest

 ## Building and running demo

 git clone <url of the SuggestBox repository>